thriveweb/passion-family-dental/content/pages/contact.md

   **Open Hours:**

-  Mon - Fri: 8:00am-4:00pm
+  Monday to Friday: 8:00am-5:00pm

-  Sat, Sun and after hours by appointment
+  Saturday, Sunday and after hours by appointment

-  24 hours notice for cancellation or risk a fee
+  24 hours notice for cancellation required please

   \*We have Free parking, allocated specifically for our patients is available